avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 - **Prediction and Conflict**: Climatic patterns offer predictive signals.
 A 'war' causes organizations to evolve.
 The term 'war' often refers to a point of major industrialization where intense competition forces rapid component maturity.
 Anticipating this "war" allows for timely investment or defensive strategic plays.
 Furthermore, the analyst must accept that *Future value is inversely proportional to the certainty we have over it*.
 This critical observation reinforces the need to proactively invest in Genesis components, as the highest rewards are found in the highest uncertainty.

-## VII.
+## VI.
 Strategic Gameplay: Turning Maps into Actionable Moves

 Once the landscape is mapped and understood in the context of Climate and Doctrine, the process moves to Gameplay—the strategic moves an organization makes to manipulate the environment to its benefit.